Catastrophizing is the habit of blowing everyday things out of proportion. So, it can make a minor annoyance feel like the end of the world.

 Even if you’ve thought this way for your whole life, you can eliminate it.
 You don’t deserve to live like this anymore; there are steps you can take to crush this toxic mental habit.

-No one knows what triggers you to overreact to situations but you.
-So, you’re the best person to ask about why this keeps happening.
+Only you know what triggers you to overreact to things.
+So, you’re the best person to ask why this keeps happening.

 - What are some facts that prove the opposite of the thought is true?

 - Are you jumping to conclusions?
-If so, redirect your attention to an enjoyable hobby or call an optimistic friend.
+If so, redirect your attention to a fun hobby or call an optimistic friend.

 2. Notice when you’re catastrophizing